mikehaertl/php-pdftk/README.md

 #### Fill Form

-Fill a PDF form with data from a PHP array or an FDF file.
+Fill a PDF form with data from a PHP array or an XFDF/FDF file.

 ```php
 use mikehaertl\pdftk\Pdf;